resmushit/wordpress-plugin/readme.txt

 = How great is reSmush.it ? =

-Since we've optimized more than 6,000,000,000 pictures, we've risen new skills.
+Since we've optimized more than 7,000,000,000 pictures, we've risen new skills.
 Our service is still in development to bring you new crazy functionalities.

 = Is there an "Optimize on upload" feature ? =

 Absolutely, this feature is enabled for all new pictures to be added, and can be disabled on will.

+= Is there a CRON feature ? =

+Yes, for big (and even for small) media Libraries, you can optimize your pictures using Cronjobs.

 = Can I choose an optimisation level ? =